qqalex/osint-background-checks/README.md

 # osint-background-checks
 Quickly generate background check URLs for CyberBackgroundChecks.com.
-Easily create thousands of background CyberBackgroundCheck links in seconds.
+Easily create thousands of CyberBackgroundCheck links in seconds.

 Search with
   - name